YousraMashkoor/DataAnalysis-using-Python/README.md

 # Data Analysis with Python
 ## Assignment Submissions:
-This branch contains list of all contributors who submitted their Assignments for each week for the course of *Data Analysis with Python*
+This branch contains list of all contributors who submitted their Assignments for each week for the course of *Data Analysis with Python*.